Food Security Fund

 - Employment: suffers when workers are hungry, leading to lower productivity and an ongoing cycle of poverty.

-United Way BC currently operates 20 Regional Community Food Hubs across the province, providing dignified food access to over 81,500 people each year.
+United Way BC currently operates Regional Community Food Hubs in 23 regions across the province, providing dignified food access to more than 450,000 people – including 15,000 families – each year.
 Ensuring our neighbours have access to nourishing, healthy, and culturally appropriate food is vital to the health and well-being of our communities.

 Local issues require local solutions.
 Your donation will provide healthy and nutritious food to the people – in your local community – who need it most.